 Long distance buses and airport buses, on the other hand, tend not to be as accommodating to wheelchair users, because boarding typically involves climbing multiple steps.
 It is usually possible to ride one, but it may require prior arrangement.

 Taxis with wheelchair ramps or special seats that rotate outwards for easier boarding have been increasing considerably in recent years.
 However, many taxis are not yet equipped with ramps and may be difficult to board.
 While a folding wheelchair will fit easily into a regular taxi's trunk, non-folding ones will probably not.

 Many car rental outlets offer wheelchair-accessible vehicles known in Japanese as fukushi sharyō (福祉車両).
 Their prices do not differ greatly from hiring a similar sized, regular vehicle.
 Note that most car rental companies list their wheelchair-accessible vehicles on their Japanese websites, but not on their English ones.
-Consequently, a phone call will be required.
+Consequently, a phone call may be required.

 With the push towards universal design, the layout of toilets has also changed.
 These days, it is common to see multipurpose toilets (多目的トイレ, tamokuteki toire) at tourist attractions, department stores, train stations and inside shinkansen trains.